 - As the meeting leader, you ask for input, but never do anything with it.

-- A standing meeting that once made sense has now turned into “meeting for meeting’s sake”.
+- A weekly meeting that once made sense has now turned into “meeting for meeting’s sake”.

 - They just hate meetings.
 Period.